sebadob/rauthy/dev_notes.md

 - BUG: wrong path in the default Dockerfile which points to the DEV TLS certificates -> Fix has been pushed - test and validate with next nightly or beta image build
 - create and test a "Login with Github" flow and add documentation about it in the book
+- after matrix-sdk has been fixed / updated, update all deps

 ## Stage 1 - essentials